zephyrproject-rtos/zephyr/doc/reference/kernel/threads/workqueue.rst

   thread or ISR are rejected.
 The restriction on submitting more work can be extended past the completion of the drain operation in order to allow the blocking thread to perform additional work while the queue is "plugged".
+  Note that draining a queue has no effect on scheduling or processing delayable items, but if the queue is plugged and the deadline expires the item will silently fail to be submitted.
 * :c:func:`k_work_queue_unplug()` removes any previous block on submission to the queue due to a previous drain operation.